canonical/curtin/doc/topics/integration-testing.rst

 normal qcow image, so one can use ``mount-image-callback`` as described above.

-To invoke xkvm on your own take the command you see in the output and remove the "-serial ..." but add ``-nographic`` instead For graphical console one can add ``--vnc 127.0.0.1:1``
+To invoke xkvm on your own take the command you see in the output and remove the "-serial ..." but add ``-nographic`` instead.
+For graphical console one can add ``--vnc 127.0.0.1:1``

 Setup